The Technical Overview section gives you a high-level view of:

 When the single-user notebook server starts, the proxy is notified to forward requests made to

 A cookie is set on

 /hub/, containing an encrypted token.
 (Prior to version 0.8, a cookie for

 /user/[username], and the request is handled by the single-user notebook server.

-The single-user server identifies the user with the Hub via OAuth:
+How does the single-user server identify the user with the Hub via OAuth?

-if no cookie is set, redirect to the Hub for verification via OAuth
+If no cookie is set, the single-user server redirects to the Hub for verification via OAuth